-- The agency will re-evaluate the number and monitoring locations for toxics due to decreased EPA funding and health risks in key locations. - The agency will consider monitoring data from the Philadelphia Air Quality Survey (PAQS) project, the Community Scale Air Toxics Ambient Monitoring grant, the mobile monitoring project, and other monitoring projects to evaluate concentrations of air pollutants throughout the city.
-Based on these results, the agency plans to propose updates to FRM/FEM and air toxics monitoring locations. - Improve the understanding of particulate and air toxic pollutants in Philadelphia. - The agency plans to pursue negotiations with the port entities in order to implement monitoring and emission inventory efforts in this location. - The agency would like to consider Environmental Justice during the development of the Air Monitoring Network Plan and look to investigate concentrations in these communities. - The agency would like to consider the establishment of an asset management framework for the monitoring system and develop an air quality monitoring modernization plan as opportunities for sustainability. - The agency would like to understand the performance and remedy the challenges on the use of low-cost sensors to provide real-time, local-scale air quality information.
+- The agency will analyze monitoring data from the Philadelphia Air Quality Survey (PAQS) project, the Community-Scale Air Toxics Ambient Monitoring project, the mobile monitoring effort, and other monitoring projects to evaluate concentrations of air pollutants throughout the city.
+Based on these results and funding from EPA, the agency plans to propose updates to FRM/FEM and air toxics monitoring locations if needed. - The agency will work on Environmental Justice issues and enhanced public participation during the development of the Air Monitoring Network Plan and look to investigate pollutant concentrations in overburdened communities.
+The upcoming mobile platform (monitoring van) may be deployed to these neighborhoods for enhanced air monitoring. - Improve the understanding of particulate and air toxic pollutants in Philadelphia. - The agency plans to pursue negotiations with the port entities in order to implement monitoring and emission inventory efforts in this location.
+AMS plans to assist EPA on a port air monitoring project. - The agency would like to consider the establishment of an asset management framework for the monitoring system and develop an air quality monitoring modernization plan as opportunities for sustainability.
+This may include an asset inventory in the AirVision database system. - The agency would like to better understand the performance and remedy the challenges in the use of low-cost sensors to provide real-time, local-scale air quality information.
+Challenges include: data quality and outlier concerns, data processing and validation, impact of humidity on instrument performance, data interpretation and publication, etc. - The agency has applied for an American Rescue Plan (ARP) competitive monitoring grant from EPA.
+If awarded, the grant will fund enhanced air monitoring in three overburdened communities in Philadelphia.